cpjobling/eg-247-textbook/fourier_transform/2/worksheet7.md

     format_version: 0.13
     jupytext_version: 1.15.2
 kernelspec:
-  display_name: Matlab
+  display_name: MKernel
   language: matlab
-  name: matlab
+  name: mkernel
 ---

 +++ {"slideshow": {"slide_type": "slide"}}

 (ws7)=

 # Worksheet 7

 ## To accompany Chapter 4.2 Fourier transforms of commonly occurring signals

 +++ {"slideshow": {"slide_type": "notes"}}

 This worksheet can be downloaded as a [PDF file](https://cpjobling.github.io/eg-247-textbook/worksheets/worksheet7.pdf).
 We will step through this worksheet in class.

 An annotatable copy of the notes for this presentation will be distributed before the second class meeting as **Worksheet 7** in the **Week 5: Classroom Activities** section of the Canvas site.
 I will also distribute a copy to your personal **Worksheets** section of the **OneNote Class Notebook** so that you can add your own notes using OneNote.

 You are expected to have at least watched the video presentation of {ref}`ft2` of the [notes](https://cpjobling.github.io/eg-247-textbook) before coming to class.
 If you haven't watch it afterwards!